kokoro-jitsu/kokoro-jitsu.github.io/src/content/blog/perceptual-jiu-jitsu.md

 The practitioner who trains this way builds something specific: a continuously refining perceptual instrument calibrated to read alignment under force.
 That instrument doesn't forget techniques under pressure because it was never dependent on technique memory in the first place.
 It reads the situation directly and responds from what it sees.

-That's the capacity Marcelo Garcia has.
-He can tell you exactly what he's going to do and still do it because his alignment reading and management doesn't depend on your ignorance of his game.
-The technique is almost beside the point.
-The perception underneath it is everything.
+Marcelo Garcia can tell you exactly what he's going to do and still do it.
+Not because he's exceptional but because he's fully expressing the capacity you're training toward.
+His game isn't a secret.
+It's just that his alignment reading and management is so deeply developed that your knowledge of his intentions doesn't matter.
+He's not special.
+He's further down the same path.

-Perceptual Jiu-Jitsu is the practice of developing that perception on purpose, in a room where everyone is doing it together, through the slow and still and live and chaotic moments of Brazilian Jiu-Jitsu.
+This is a room full of people learning to see.

+That path starts with a question, and it never outgrows one.

+*Is all of me one thing, directed at the problem?*

+Ask it on the mat.
+Ask it in the slow moments and the chaotic ones.
+Ask it until you stop needing to ask it because the answer lives in your body automatically.

+*Notice.
+Drift.
+Return.*

 *Absorb.
 Discard.
 Add.*